Ramya0301/ezchat-landing-page/README.md

   - **Frontend** (React/Vite): Runs on `http://localhost:5173`
   - **Backend** (Express/Node.js): Runs on `http://localhost:5001`
   - When a user submits the demo form, the frontend sends data to the backend API
-  - The backend uses Gmail SMTP to send a formatted email to `vandit@eztech.ai`
+  - The backend uses Gmail SMTP to send a formatted email to ``
   - The user sees a success message after the email is sent

   ### Troubleshooting